 Nag Tibba is an all-season trek that can be enjoyed all-year-round.
 Each season is bejewelled with a distinct panorama, the landscape transforms itself beautifully with spectacular scenic views exclusive to that season.

-December to March are the most beautiful months to do this trek when the trails are specked with snow.
+December to March are the most beautiful months to do this trek when the trail is speck with snow.
 This trek stuns you with the beauty of pristine white patches and snow-drifted trees standing tall against the magical solitude of winters.
 It is one of the most popular winter treks soaked in the tranquility and peaceful bliss.

 Your hardcore winter thrill is incomplete without a bonfire.
 Light a bonfire, crack some jokes, click memorable snapshots and make some wonderful memories under the galaxy of stars before retiring in the comforts of your tents.

-Embarking on this trek in the summer months of April to June floors you with some astonishing views.
+Embarking on Nag Tibba trek in the summer months of April to June floors you with some astonishing views.
 The mountain ranges resplendent against the backdrop of transparent azure skies are refreshingly divine.

 High-altitude farmlands are salubrious with fresh air and the trails peppered with multi-hued wildflowers look splendidly inviting.
 Dense forests and a thick canopy of trees provide ample shade against the bright mountain sun.
 You may even spot Himalayan Black Bear, Himalayan Leopards and exotic Himalayan birds such as Himalayan Eagles during summer months.